dlang-tour/core/public/content/en/basics.md

     auto arr = new int[size];

 The type of `arr` is `int[]` which is technically a **slice** - those are introduced in the next section.
+Multi-dimensional arrays can be created easily using the `auto arr = new int[3][3]` syntax.

+Arrays can be concatenated using the `~` operator which will create a new dynamic array.
+Mathematical operations can be applied to whole arrays using the `c[] = a[] + b[]` syntax.
+Those operations might be optimized by the compiler to use special processors instructions that do the operations in one go.

 Both static and dynamic array provide the property `.length` which is read-only for static arrays but can be written to in case of dynamic arrays to change its size dynamically.
+The property `.dup` creates a copy of the array.

 When indexing an array through the `arr[idx]` syntax the special `$` syntax denotes an array's length. `arr[$ - 1]` thus references the last element and is a short form for `arr[arr.length - 1]`.

+### Exercise

+Complete the function `encrypt` to decrypt the secret message.
+The text should be encrypted using *Caesar encryption* that shifts the characters in the alphabet using a certain index.
+The to-be-encrypted text just contains characters in the range `a-z` which should make things easier.

 ## {SourceCode}

 import std.stdio;

+auto encrypt(char[] input, char shift)
+{
+    auto result = input.dup;
+    // ...
+    return result;
+}

 void main()
 {
+    // We will now encrypt the message with Caesar encryption and a shift
-    // TODO
+    // factor of 16!
+    char[] toBeEncrypted = [ 'w','e','l','c','o','m',
+      'e','t','o','d' ];
+    writeln("Before: ", toBeEncrypted);
+    auto encrypted = encrypt(toBeEncrypted, 16);
+    writeln("After: ", encrypted);

+    // Make sure we the algorithm works as expected assert(encrypted == [ 'm','u','b','s','e',
+            'c','u','j','e','t' ]);
 }

 # Slices